TeleworkInc/call-bash/README.md

 The options `{ stdio: 'inherit', shell: true }` are passed to `spawn` by default, and stdout will be visible.
-For the sake of simplicity, the only arguments `shell` takes are commands, but you can override this setting with `global.SPAWN_OPTIONS` if necessary.
+For the sake of simplicity, the only arguments `shell` takes are commands, but you can override this setting with `global.SHELL_OPTIONS` if necessary.

 Use `global.SHELL_LOG = true` to enable the printing of each command as it is